 J CUBE announces the immediate release of Multiverse for Maya, a complete, procedurally accessible Alembic pipeline solution for Maya 2015 and 3Delight distributed as a time-limited demo version as well as under a commercial license scheme.
 Multiverse is a next generation data storage back-end to the widely used Alembic file format, whose benefits are now readily available in Maya.
 Head towards Multiverse for Maya to read more about it.

-J CUBE announces the immediate release of the Multiverse Alembic back-end as open source software.
+J CUBE announces the immediate release of the "Multiverse" back-end for Alembic.
 Multiverse is a next generation data storage back-end powered by Git for the widely used Alembic file format.
-Head towards Multiverse for Houdini to read more about it.
 This new exciting technology is shared as open source on GitHub.

-CTO of 3Delight, Aghiles Kheffache, has been appointed an Outside Director of J CUBE Inc, a subsidiary company of Polygon Pictures Inc (PPI).
+CTO of 3Delight, Aghiles Kheffache, has been appointed an Outside Director of J CUBE, a subsidiary company of Polygon Pictures.
 J CUBE was established in June 2013 to provide 3D CG production research and development services and consulting with the aim of further improving digital animation quality for PPI and other studios in the industry.
 By appointing Mr. Kheffache, the foremost developer of the 3Delight rendering system to this position, PPI seeks to strengthen the design of our own rendering systems and development of in-house tools even further, in order to increase the efficiency and quality of their works.

-Polygon Pictures Inc (PPI) President/CEO Shuzo John Shiota is proud to announce the establishment of J CUBE Inc, a new computer graphics R&D company that will take PPI group to the next level of technological innovation, with speed and efficiency.
-Paolo Berto Durante, representative partner of Jupiter Jazz Limited, will be heading a dynamic team of visual developers to design a modern pipeline for shading, lighting, rendering and compositing that allows us to achieve stunning imagery while keeping the system portable and agile.
+Polygon Pictures CEO Shuzo Shiota is proud to announce the establishment of J CUBE Inc, a new computer graphics R&D company that will take PPI group to the next level of technological innovation, with speed and efficiency.
+Paolo Berto Durante, representative partner of Jupiter Jazz, will be heading a dynamic team of visual developers to design a modern pipeline for shading, lighting, rendering and compositing that allows us to achieve stunning imagery while keeping the system portable and agile.